 Flowers: Twila has supplied flowers on the alter this Sunday, September 24, in memory of Paul and Jeanne Kuentzel and in honor of Paul’s September birthday.

-Sunday Bible Study: Bible Study meets at 10:45 a.m. following morning worship in the front most classroom near the church office.
+Sunday Bible Study: Bible Study will meet at 11:00 a.m. following morning worship in the front most classroom near the church office.
 During the class, we invite questions, comments, and connections, as we expand upon the readings from the worship service.